selesy/uprest/README.md

     requests then receive, process and verify the HTTP/REST responses.
 -   uprest-examples - A comprehensive set of working examples which are also used as acceptance tests for the core and supporting modules.
--   uprest-fluent - Additional fluent-style assertions that build on the wonderful Assert4J library.
 -   uprest-javax-json - Provides additional processing of the HTTP response so that a JsonObject (or less commonly a JsonArray) can be verified programmatically.
+-   uprest-jsonpath - Provides additional processing of the HTTP response so that a parsed JsonPath document is available for method parameter resolution and can be verified programatically.

 Examples
 --------